 Inspired by our son, Alex, we want to allow more people with spinal cord injuries to explore what opportunities are out there for recovery.
 It is expensive to travel and stay in these places since activity based therapy is not readily available in all locations.
 Medical insurance does not assist in these costs plus equipment often isn’t either.
 We want to raise money to allow people with a spinal cord injury the chance to reach Beyond Expectations.

 In January 2019, we have officially merged with the Team Alex Fund to Rise Again.
 We will now be able to offer even more grant opportunities to broaden our reach.
 Team Alex was named after our son and the success the McWilliams family had in raising funds to help with his initial equipment needs.
 The Fund continued for 8+ years providing grants to many children.
-Rise Again will forge ahead with their strong legacy merging our missions.
+Rise Again continued ahead with their strong legacy merging our missions.

 Eric & Amy–Parents of Alex